JAlcocerT/JAlcocerT/content/blog/Z_telecom.md

    Assigns unique IP addresses to each cable modem on the network.

 5. **Quality of Service (QoS)**
-   Prioritizes traffic for smooth performance in applications like streaming or VoIP.
+   Prioritizes traffic for smooth performance in applications like **streaming or VoIP**.

 6. **Network Monitoring**
    Monitors performance, identifies issues, and ensures optimal network operation.